rhroberts/kfit/NOTES.md

 ### Done

+- [x] Fix the syntax
+- [x] Fit fails due to NaN error after importing new dataset
+    - getting the syntax right fixed this, must have been a typo somewhere
 - The params widget interface still isn't very user friendly
     - Why is the box holding the line lineEntry boxes fixed?
         - or why does it have a min_width and the others don't?